 Email from Bob… Brian Douglas owned the Minstrels, Leon owned it in the 1980s when it was called the Waterfront.
 I remember a football team who played from here called the Minstrels.

 Thanks to Alice for her email…”Passing the Broomielaw tonight we started to reminisce about the pub we used to visit.
 Our son couldn’t remember the name he knew it by and he told us to check it out on your site.

 We told him it was called ‘The Double Six’ and hubby thinks it got its name because of the address – 66 Broomielaw.
 We frequented it a little around 1965 because my husband (then my boyfriend) knew one of the guys who played in a two-man group (Frankie & Johnny).
 Johnny’s name was John Dennison.

 Interior view of the Double Six.
 A few mates with Gordon Muir in the middle.
-Note in the background, drummer, John Denison, of the popular group ‘Frankie and Johnny’.
+Note in the background, drummer, John Dennison, of the popular group ‘Frankie and Johnny’.

-UPdate… 27/10/2014… I received an email from John Denison see picture above… Hi I have just recently returned to Glasgow after 45 years in Africa and
+UPdate… 27/10/2014… I received an email from John Dennison see picture above… Hi I have just recently returned to Glasgow after 45 years in Africa and

 was surfing web looking for photo’s of the old Double six bar to show my